Step 3: Controlling the Gun Turret with a Gamepad

 61CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(TurretController2)

-Enter and save the source code above and recompile.
+Enter and save the above source code, and compile it.

-The process is the same as described in Step 2.
-Save the source code to a file named TurretController2.cpp in the project directory and add the below code to CMakeLists.txt.
+The procedure is the same as in Step 2.
+Save the source code with the filename “TurretController2.cpp” in the project directory, and add the following to CMakeLists.txt.

-Now, when you compile Choreonoid, the controller will also be compiled, and a file called TankTutorial_TurretController2so will be generated in the controller directory.
+When you perform the Choreonoid compilation operation with this, this controller will also be compiled simultaneously, and a file called “TankTutorial_TurretController2.so” will be generated in the controller directory.

-Now, let’s try using this controller as a controller for the Tank model.
+Now let’s use this controller as the controller for the Tank model.

-You should still have the project you created in Step 2.
-All you have to do is change the controller settings.
-Carry out the Setting the controller itself described in Step 2 and ensure that you overwrite the TankTutorial_TurretController2.so file we created previously.
+You should have the project created in Step 2, so let’s just change the controller settings there.
+Perform the Setting the Controller Module explained in Step 2 again, and replace it with the “TankTutorial_TurretController2.so” controller file created this time.

 ../../_images/joystickview-mapping.png

-However, note that the two points below have been expanded and changed.
+However, based on this, it differs in that the following two points have been extended:

-1. In addition to being able to control the TURRET_Y joint, which corresponds to the gun turret yaw axis, we can now control TURRET_P, which controls the pitch axis.
+1. In addition to the “TURRET_Y” joint corresponding to the gun turret yaw axis, it now also controls the “TURRET_P” joint corresponding to the pitch axis.

-2. The target joint of PD control is not fixed at the model’s initial angle, but configured to adapt to input from the gamepad (joystick).
+2. Instead of fixing the target joint angle for PD control to the model’s initial angle, it changes according to input from the gamepad (joystick).

-2 uses the Joystick class provided by Choreonoid to obtain input from the joystick.
-Let us look at how to achieve this.
+For point 2, we used the “Joystick” class provided by Choreonoid to obtain input from the joystick.
+Let’s explain this.

 #include <cnoid/Joystick>